 Today’s garages house more than the family car.
 Your garage might double as a gym, a storage place for seasonal items and sports equipment or a space to build and create.
 Make the most out of your garage with bright, efficient, easily accessible and safe lighting.
-This guide shows you various garage lighting ideas so you can select the best lighting for your garage workshop.
+Use this guide to learn about garage lighting ideas and different garage light fixtures.
+Select the best garage lighting for your space.

-- Calculate the square footage of your space by multiplying the length times the width.
-In general, you’ll need around 300 lumens per square foot for a garage workshop area that requires task lighting.
+- Think about where you need task lighting and where you need overhead illumination.
+Calculate the square footage of your space by multiplying the length times the width.
+Use around 300 lumens per square foot for a garage workshop area that requires task lighting.
 For ambient or accent lighting, aim for 50 to 75 lumens per square foot.
+Consider different fixture styles for different areas.

 - Check the color temperature of your lighting.
 Color temperature is measured in Kelvins (K).
-Light bulbs over 5000K, known as daylight, are best suited for workshops and areas where detailed visibility is needed.
+Light bulbs over 5000K, known as daylight, are best suited for workshops and other areas where attention to detail is needed.

 - Choose damp-rated, water or moisture certified fixtures for lighting areas in damp environments.

-- If your garage work requires that you see colors truly such as when using wood or auto paints, check the color rendering index (CRI) rating of a bulb.
-A rating of 85 or above is best for rendering true color.
+- If you’re working with paints or other tasks that require colors, check the true color rendering index (CRI) rating of a bulb.
+A rating of 85 or above is best.

 LED Garage Lighting

-While fluorescent bulbs have long been the standard for shop lights, LED lights have begun to overtake the field.
+While fluorescent bulbs have long been the standard for shop lights, one of the newest garage lighting ideas are LED tube bulbs.
 Use LED tube bulbs in standard fluorescent fixtures instead of replacing the fixture.
-While LED tube bulbs require a larger investment than their fluorescent counterparts, the longer life and reduced energy usage of the bulbs saves you money in the long run.
+While LED tube bulbs require a larger investment than their fluorescent counterparts, they last longer.
 LED tube bulbs also provide instant-on, evenly spread lighting that’s brighter than traditional fluorescent bulbs.
-Some LED fixtures with smart technology allow you to adjust the color temperature remotely.
+They are also a great choice for ceiling lights for a garage.
+Some LED fixtures with smart technology even allow you to adjust the color temperature remotely.

 Shop Lights

-Shop lights embody the traditional look of a garage.
-These fixtures are typically a single-bar light fixture that usually hangs by a chain assembly (although they can be ceiling-mounted).
+The classic ceiling lights for a garage, shop lights are very popular.
+These fixtures are typically a single-bar light fixture that hang by a chain assembly.
+Some are also ceiling-mounted.
 Most of these easy-to-install fixtures just plug into an outlet.
-Whether you choose LED shop lights or the traditional fluorescent type, these are a quick, inexpensive way to light up a garage workshop.
+Whether you choose LED shop lights or classic fluorescents, both are a budget friendly way to light up a garage workshop.

-Some LED shop lights are designed to be hard-wired, and while these are more expensive, the integrated lighting allows you to add accessories like a motion sensor.
+Some LED shop lights are designed to be hard-wired.
+While these require a higher upfront investment, the integrated lighting allows you to add accessories like a motion sensor.

 Tip: Choose shop lights that can plug into each other in a “daisy-chain” to free up electrical wall outlets.